Sector Development Archives - ISO-BEA

 Please refer to the “Program Closure” section of the guidelines.

 I’m not sure my planned travel fits the program requirements.
+What should I do?

 Maximum Funding Amounts

-• $2,500 CAD for Canada-wide travel
+• $2,500 for Canada travel

-• $3,000 CAD for United States travel
+• $3,500 for United States travel

-• $4,500 CAD for international travel
+• $4,500 for International travel

 How to Apply